-In addition to regulating the current flowing in and out of the battery pack, the Phaserunner can also independently control the maximum phase currents that flow from the controller to the motor.
+In addition to regulating the current flowing in and out of the battery pack, the Phaserunner can also independently control the maximum phase currents that flow to and from the motor.
 It is the motor phase current that both generates torque and also causes the motor windings to heat up, and at low motor speeds this phase current can be several times higher than the battery current which you see on a Cycle Analyst.

+Motor Limits

+Max Power Limit 2000 Watts

-Max Phase Current 90 Amps
+Max Phase Current 80 Amps

-Max Regen Phase Current 60.0 Amps
+Max Regen Phase Current 40.0 Amps

-Max Field Weakening Current 0.0 Amps